yangyajie0625/DataSelector/README.md

 #### **query_vector_db**

-This method queries the vector database using image embeddings.
-The script processes all images in the dataset, converts them into embeddings, and retrieves a set of similar images from the vector database for each image.
+This method queries the vector database using image embeddings in a batch process.
+It processes all images in the dataset at once, converts them into embeddings, and retrieves a set of approximately most similar images from the vector database.

-#### **cluster_and_query_vector_db**
+#### **query_each_image_separately**

- This method clusters the image embeddings first, and then queries the vector database using the centroids of each cluster.
-It retrieves representative images from each cluster, ensuring diverse results.
+This method queries the vector database individually for each image in the dataset.
+Unlike the batch approach, it processes images one by one, retrieving a set of approximately most similar images.

 #### **query_with_fixed_total_queries_no_duplication**

-This method ensures that the total number of queries is fixed across the entire dataset, with no duplication of image results.
+This method ensures that a fixed number of unique image results is collected.
+It adjusts the queries per image based on retrieval efficiency, continuing until the required number of unique results is obtained.

 #### **query_with_fixed_total_queries_allow_duplication**

-This method also ensures that a fixed total number of queries is performed, but it allows duplication of image results.
+This method collects a fixed number of image results, allowing duplicates.
+It is more efficient but may result in repeated images.

+#### **query_vectors_adaptive**

+This method adaptively adjusts the number of queries per image based on the uniqueness of retrieved results.
+It aims to maximize the diversity of images while reducing redundant queries.
+When `query_num` is set to the size of the source dataset, the number of unique results can reflect the upper limit of source samples that match the target dataset, avoiding inefficient queries.

 #### **query_vector_db_by_caption**

 This method sorts the captions based on cosine similarity and retrieves images accordingly.
 The captions are ranked by similarity, and images are retrieved based on this ranking.

-#### **query_each_image_separately**

-This method queries the vector database for each image in the dataset individually.
-Unlike batch processing, it handles each image one by one and retrieves the most similar images for each separately.

 #### **query_by_sort**